 Osteomalacia is a metabolic bone disease where defective mineralization results in bone soften due to a large amount of unmineralized osteoid.

 Rickets and osteomalacia are identical in pathology.
-The only difference is that rickets occur before closure of physis whereas osteomalacia occur after closure.
+The only difference is that rickets occurs before closure of physis whereas osteomalacia occurs after closure.
 Because the bones grow at physes, the longitudinal bone growth is not affected in osteomalacia.

 Dietary vitamin D deficiency is the most common cause of osteomalacia worldwide.
 But in the United States, gastrointestinal disorders causing vitamin D deficiency and hypophosphatemic osteomalacia are the most common.
 Gastric bypass surgery for morbid obesity is now emerging as the leading cause of vitamin D deficiency osteomalacia in US.